Colombian Boa Constrictor Care Sheet

 Naturally, as the young boa grows, a larger cage will be required.
 Boa constrictors are terrestrial and floor space is more important than height.
 Young boas may climb, but do so much less as they grow.
 Typical full-grown adult boas should be housed in cages no smaller than 4 feet long by 2 feet wide (with larger-than-average snakes in larger enclosures).

 You may also provide rocks, sticks or other structures, but be sure they are positioned securely and free of parasites.
+A variety of reptile habitat accessories are available at stores or online.

-Boa Constrictor Lighting and Temperature
+Boa Constrictor Snake Lighting and Temperature

 Boas control their body temperature through thermoregulation, and the cage should have a warm side and a cool side.
 This is very important!
 Do not place the heat source in the center of the cage, place it at one end.
 Then if the boa gets too warm, it will move toward the cooler side, and if it is too cool, it will move to the warmer side.
 That’s thermoregulation!